ctz/vulns/openssl-01/readme.md

 -----------

 - BoringSSL has deleted this code.
-- LibreSSL continues to have this code and is expected to be vulnerable.
+- LibreSSL has the affected code and is thought to be vulnerable (untested).

 Author
 ------